Vellts/Vellts/README.md

 </div>

 ### <div align="center">Hey, I'm veltts and I'm from Colombia 🌠.
-I'm a programmer and backend enthusiast, I'm currently looking for a job as a developer.🧑‍💻</div>
+I'm a programmer and backend enthusiast, I'm currently looking for a job as developer.🧑‍💻</div>

 - ✨ I’m currently learning Docker.